KatJalb/WebScraping_Python/README.md

 - Scrapy - version 3.0
 - Selenium

-## Beautiful Soup scrapper
+## Description of our scraper mechanics

 Firstly, we access the main site with a list of books.
 There we can find links to individual book pages.
-We scrap those pages using bs.find_all command.
-We store them in a list and then access them one by one.
-From each book page, we scrap its title, author, main genre, year, publisher, number of pages, number of ratings and average rating using bs.find command and regular expressions.
-We store this information in a dictionary and then add it to the dataframe as a new row.
+The complete list is divided into 100 pages, which contains 100 books.
+Therefore, we dedided to limit our scrapping to the first ... pages.
+The variable 'pages' is defined at the begining of each code.
+We store the links in a list and then access them one by one.
+From each book page, we scrap its title, author, main genre, year, publisher, number of pages, number of ratings and average rating using commands and regular expressions.
+We store this information in a dictionary and then add it to the dataframe as a new row or export the results to the external *.csv file (scrapy).

+## Methods used for scrapping

+# Beautiful Soup scrapper
+bs.find_all
+bs.find
+re.findall

-## Scrapy scrapper
+# Scrapy scrapper
-- Opis -
+response.xpath().getall()
+response.xpath().re()

-## Selenium scraper
+# Selenium scraper
-- Opis -
+webdriver.Firefox
+driver.find_elements(By.XPATH,)
+re.findall

 ## Acknowledgements